 For his dedication to promoting the organ and Canadian music, both at home and abroad, The Royal Canadian College of Organists honoured Ian in 2007 with their highest award, ‘Fellowship of The Royal Canadian College of Organists’.

 Ian is Organist of St. James’ Cathedral in Toronto.
 Alongside his duties at St. James', Ian is Conductor of The Stratford Concert Choir, a position he has held since 1989.
 He is also Artistic Director and Conductor of The Cathedral Singers of Ontario, a choir which he founded in 1999.
-Ian will conduct this latter choir for a weeks residency at Ely Cathedral this summer and Canterbury Cathedral next winter.
+Ian will conduct this latter choir for a weeks residency at Canterbury Cathedral this December/January.